underscoreio/underscoreio/src/html/_posts/2015-04-24-distributed-teams.md

 ## Conclusion

-Distributed teams are amazing: follow-the-sun-coding, finding the best team members regardless of location, or having [happy developers][remote]... the benefits are clear.
+Distributed teams are amazing: follow-the-sun-coding, finding the best team members regardless of location, or having [happy developers][remote]---the benefits are clear.

 If there are problems, such as low team velocity or low quality from review, there are options to try.
 The practices to consider include: